chri3i/Ruvaak-Readme/README.md

 ### Optional Mods

 In your MO2 window you will find a seperator called 'Optional Mods' plugins within this seperator are save to activate mid game unless stated otherwise.
 Removal of them is not adviced mid game.
-- Almost Permadeath Reloaded SP has to be activated **before** you start a new game and with it you can activate ``Game Over - Permadeath Media``
-- Seamless combat camera is the mod that forces you into 3rd person with your weapons out, not everyone's cup of tea but i highly recommend trying the list in 3rd person
+- Seamless combat camera is the mod that forces you into 3rd person in combat, not everyone's cup of tea but i highly recommend trying the list in 3rd person
 - A few music mods.
 They can be enabled/disabled at any time, feel free to try them.